Second special prosecutor appointed over Greitens case

 ST. LOUIS — Last year’s criminal case involving Missouri’s former governor is under the scrutiny of a second special prosecutor, this time to investigate allegations from St. Louis’ prosecutor.

-A judge on Tuesday appointed retired Judge Michael Bradley of Columbia to investigate allegations filed against Republican Eric Greitens’ attorneys by Circuit Attorney Kim Gardner.
-She alleges that Greitens’ attorneys threatened to “ruin” her if she didn’t back off the investigation of Greitens.
+Presiding St. Louis Circuit Judge Rex Burlison on Tuesday appointed retired Boone County Associate Circuit Judge Michael Bradley to investigate allegations against Eric Greitens’ attorneys from St. Louis Circuit Attorney Kim Gardner.
+She alleged that Greitens’ attorneys threatened to “ruin” her last year if she didn’t back off the investigation of the former Republican governor.

 Gardner charged Greitens with invasion of privacy in February 2018 for allegedly taking a compromising and unauthorized photo of a woman during an extramarital affair.
 The charge was later dropped but Greitens resigned in June 2018.

+Gardner said in a statement Tuesday that she is pleased that a special prosecutor has been assigned, though said in June her office had recommended a different candidate with no personal ties to Greitens or the matter.

+“It’s critical that this matter gets an objective and independent review ...
+We encourage the community to continue to review the facts, scrutinize the process and identify close relationships with firms, judges, and individuals in this case to determine the objectivity and fairness of the special prosecutor,” Gardener said in the statement.

-Last month, a separate special prosecutor appointed over concerns from Greitens’ attorneys indicted an investigator hired by Gardner, William Tisaby, for perjury.
-That investigation continues.
+Meanwhile, a separate special prosecutor appointed over issues raised by Greitens’ attorneys indicted an investigator hired by Gardner, William Tisaby, for perjury last month.
+That investigation continues .

+The indictment of Tisaby, a former FBI agent, accused him of lying during a deposition.
+He denied any wrongdoing.

+The Tisaby indictment raised concerns about whether Gardner was complicit in his alleged crimes, saying she failed to correct Tisaby’s inaccuracies or report them, and that she herself made incorrect statements to defense lawyers and a judge.
+She said she did nothing illegal or unethical.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.